DaveMon79/Hide-your-digits/README.md

 # Hide your digits - Generate password

-I was given exsisting HTML, CSS and Javascript code.
-The task was to add to that code to create a random password out of options which were selected by the user.
+I was tasked with creating a random password generator.
+As part of the task i was supplied with functional HTML and CSS code, and partial Javascript code, which we had to build on to make the password generator functional.

 # Actions taken

-Using HTML & CSS, I created a professional looking portfolio for myself.
-The portfolio includes the following information:

-* Header with navigational links
-* An image of myself
-* Personal bio of work history and personal statement
-* Examples of previous projects I’ve completed, with links to the projects
-* Footer with contact information which links to each contact form
+I broke the task down in steps which needed to be achieved in order to succesfully acheive the task:

+* Create four different arrays to store uppercase letters, lowercase letters, number and special characters
+* Create a prompt box which to take and store user information
+* Make a random password out of the user information stored within variables

 # Code Style